TWBug/GoldCardHenge/content/faq/can-my-spouse-and-children-also-apply-for-permanent-residency.en.md

 ---
-title: "Can my spouse and children also apply for permanent residency? "
+title: Can my spouse and children also apply for permanent residency?
+What are the qualifications?
 draft: false
 tags:
   - APRC